eugene-tarassov/vivado-risc-v/README.md

 ### Check the device driver is enabled in patches/linux.config

-For example, for Xilinx GPIO, the config should contain line:
+For example, for AMD/Xilinx GPIO, the config should contain line:
 ```
 CONFIG_GPIO_XILINX=y
 ```